 With the natural consequences of this law, we should consider the possibility that smaller, less capitalized contractors were not the intended beneficiaries of this law and that, in fact, the intended beneficiaries are larger, better capitalized businesses who benefit from higher barriers to entry into the market.

-While no doubt not its intent, IMHO if the new law has any effect at all it will be to force lesser capitalized businesses out of business either because they cannot procure bonds to protect upstream parties or because fewer projects get built in the first place.
+While I cannot say what actually was intended by its proponents, IMHO if the new law has any effect at all it will be to force lesser capitalized businesses out of business either because they cannot procure bonds to protect upstream parties or because fewer projects get built in the first place.
+The people to whom this law was pitched as a benefit might find that it hurts more than helps.

 This document is intended for informational purposes only and is not legal advice or a substitute for consultation with a licensed legal professional in a particular case or circumstance.